yoolk/liquid-documentation/theme-templates/about-us-index/index.md

 <h2 class="section-title">about_us/index.liquid</h2>

-The about_us/index.liquid template is used to render the about_us page.
-The primary purpose of this page is to list the catalog item within a collection.
+The `about_us/index.liquid` template is used to render the `catalog items` for the current listing.

 ![catalog items]({{ '/images/theme-templates/about-us-index.png' | prepend: site.baseurl }})